two green pens, and miracles,

 are written with the

-same ease as the
+same ease before.

 could this